Generalized Anxiety Disorder: Symptoms, Causes, And Treatments

 Generalized anxiety disorder presents differently from person to person.
 The following lists some common symptoms of anxiety disorders.

-Mental symptoms of anxiety disorders
+Mental health symptoms of generalized anxiety disorder (GAD)

 • Persistent and obsessive worrying